gajus/graphql-deduplicator/README.md

 ```

-> Note: If you are using `apollo-client`, then you do not need to include `__typename` when constructing the query. `apollo-client` will do this for you.
+Note: If you are using `apollo-client`, then you do not need to include `__typename` when constructing the query.

 The result of the above query will contain a lot of duplicate information.